stimulsoft/Samples-Silverlight-WCF/README.md

 ## Attention!

-This repository is archived, and the source code of these examples is no longer updated.
-Compatibility with new versions of the product is not guaranteed.
+This repository is archived, and the source code of these examples is no longer updated, because the technology used in the examples is outdated and no longer supported.

 ---